 In accordance with this notice, all projects receiving CDBG-DR funds under this Program will undergo a duplication of benefits (DOB) review and calculation during the Underwriting and Subsidy Layer Review prior to determining the CDBG-DR award amount.
 A duplication occurs when a program beneficiary receives disaster assistance from multiple sources for the same recovery purpose, and the total assistance received for that purpose is more than the total need.
-Therefore, PRHFA will review all benefits available to the entity for the same recovery purpose, including cash and other resources such as insurance proceeds, grants, FEMA assistance, SBA loans, National Flood
+Therefore, PRHFA will review all benefits available to the entity for the same recovery purpose, including cash and other resources such as insurance proceeds, grants, FEMA assistance, SBA loans, National Flood Insurance Program (NFIP) funds, other local, state or Federal program funds, and private or nonprofit organization funds, to determine if any assistance is duplicative.

-29 PRHFA will ensure compliance with flood insurance by requiring a flood insurance policy declaration, or a paid receipt for the current annual flood insurance premium, and a copy of the application for flood insurance under review.
+&lt;sup>29 PRHFA will ensure compliance with flood insurance by requiring a flood insurance policy declaration, or a paid receipt for the current annual flood insurance premium, and a copy of the application for flood insurance under review.

-30 Executive Order 11988, Floodplain Management.
+Executive Order 11988, Floodplain Management.

-^{31 83} FR 5844.
+FR 5844.